 About Mico Galang

-Mico A. Galang is a researcher at the National Defense College of the Philippines (NDCP).
-His research interests include the international relations of the Asia Pacific, territorial and maritime disputes, and Philippine foreign and security policies.
-The views expressed are the author’s alone, and do not necessarily reflect the official position of NDCP.
+Mico A. Galang is a member of the Young Leaders Program, Pacific Forum (Hawaii, United States).
+His research interests include the international relations of the Indo-Pacific, territorial and maritime disputes, and Philippine foreign and security policies.
+The views expressed are the author’s alone.